alanesq/clock-calendar-linux-desktop-widget/README.md

 Then start the widget with the command 'conky -c Lindas-Clock.conkey'

-Note: This is not all my own work but includes bits of code, modified found from several places (sadly I have lost the links to them)
+Note: This is not all my own work but includes bits of code, modified found from several places
+      the main one being: https://github.com/fxthomas/conky/blob/master/clock.lua